 Throne and Liberty is the newest title published under Amazon’s push to try and find a foothold in the games industry.
 Developed by NCSoft, it was initially announced in 2011 as a follow-up to their 1998 MMO Lineage before multiple delays and a few name changes.
-Its release is finally here as Throne and Liberty, an action-driven MMORPG emphasizing guild combat, animal transformations, and a weapon-based skill system.
-There are some admirable ideas here, but they all alchemize together to become a significant experience that is damnably hollow.
+The launch of Throne and Liberty is finally here, an action-driven MMORPG emphasizing guild-focused combat, animal transformations, and a weapon-based skill system.
+There are some admirable ideas here, but they all alchemize together to become a significant adventure experience that is damnably hollow.

 Throne and Liberty starts with a handsomely animated history lesson of the game’s world and some essential lore tidbits.
 Then, it transitions to a camera flying at breakneck speeds over the landscape, highlighting battles and beautiful vistas.
 Unfortunately, this is the peak of the game’s excitement during my time with it.